 Hyaluronic acid is definitely one of the best ingredients for dry skin.
 This compound can offer immediate hydration due to its ability to hold up to a thousand times its weight in water.
 It also contains great anti-aging properties.

-Alcohol is an ingredients that’s commonly found in many skin-care products as a result of its ability to help the product better penetrate the skin.
-However, in the case of dry skin, alcohol can extract out all the moisture from your skin leaving you with dry and skin.
+Alcohol is an ingredient that’s commonly found in many skin-care products as a result of its ability to help the product better penetrate the skin.
+However, in the case of dry skin, alcohol can extract out all the moisture from your skin leaving you with dry skin.
 Any ingredient listed that ends with -ol is a form of alcohol.
-Try for products that contain no alcohol or at least ones that have it listed at the far end.
+Try products that contain no alcohol or at least the ones that have it listed at the far end.

 As sweet as it can make your products smell, fragrances (along with preservatives) do can cause irritation leading to dry and flaky skin.
 Opt for fragrance-free and

-If you suffer from acne-prone skin or skin condition like psoriasis, retinoids are more than likely the holy grail of ingredients.
-However, if you have dry skin- retinoids can be extremely harsh on your skin, encouraging both dryness and irritation.
+If you suffer from acne-prone skin or a skin condition like psoriasis, retinoids are more than likely the holy grail of ingredients.
+However, if you have dry skin, retinoids can be extremely harsh on your skin, encouraging both dryness and irritation.

 Once again, this exfoliating ingredient (which can also be listed as willow bark) is great if you have acne-prone skin but not so much if your skin is dry.
 Salicylic acid can not only irritate but also deplete moisture and dry out the skin.
 Thus it’s important to avoid this ingredient (unless it’s been specifically recommended by a licensed dermatologist).
 Click here to find out when you should make a visit to the dermatologist.

-These ingredients are responsible for the foaming actions that accompanies many skin care products such as body washes and lotions.
-As appealing as foam can be, this action can actually dry out the skin.
-Examples of surfactants include tallowate, sodium lauryl sulfate, ammonium lauryl sulfate and cocoate.
+These ingredients are responsible for the foaming actions that accompany many skincare products such as body washes and lotions.
+As appealing as foam can be, this action can dry out the skin.
+Examples of surfactants include tallowate, sodium lauryl sulfate, ammonium lauryl sulfate, and cocoate.

 Want to know more?